nhsconnect/gpconnect/pages/accessrecord/accessrecord_datalibrary.md

 ---
-title: AccessRecord Resources
+title: FHIR Resources
 keywords: development
 sidebar: accessrecord_sidebar
 toc: false
 permalink: datalibraryaccessRecord.html
-summary: "The fhir prifles and interactions required for the AccessRecord capability"
+summary: "The FHIR&reg; profiles and interactions required for the Access Record HTML capability"
 ---

-The following profiled FHIR resources are used in the current version of the AccessRecord capability, see "API Use Cases" in the menu on the left.
-Full details of profiled FHIR resources and worked examples are available on the [Access Record HTML DMS Bundle](http://data.developer.nhs.uk/fhir/candidaterelease-170816-getrecord/index.html).
+The following profiled FHIR&reg; resources are used in the current version of the Access Record HTML capability, see "API Use Cases" in the menu on the left.
+Full details of profiled FHIR&reg; resources and worked examples are available on the [Access Record HTML DMS Bundle](http://data.developer.nhs.uk/fhir/candidaterelease-170816-getrecord/index.html).

----
-## ***AccessRecord HTML*** ##
+## ***Access Record HTML*** ##
 ### Request ###
 * [gpconnect-carerecord-operation-1](https://data.developer.nhs.uk/fhir/candidaterelease-170816-getrecord/Profile.GetRecordQueryRequest/gpconnect-carerecord-operation-1.html) (based on [FHIR Parameters](https://www.hl7.org/fhir/DSTU2/parameters.html))